calicorob/personal-finance-dashboard/README.md

 This repository hosts the files and instructions needed to get my personal finance dashboard up and running on any system.

 ## Premise
-I decided to start this personal finance dashboard project so I could track my expenses.
-Originally, I started tracking my expenses in Google Sheets but soon became annoyed having to manually build the graphs for looking at my expenses over the dimension(s) I wanted to, i.e. time.
+A couple months ago I decided to start tracking my expenses.
+Originally, I started tracking my expenses in Google Sheets but soon became annoyed having to manually build the graphs for analyzing my expenses over time or by category.

+I wanted something that was easy; put my numbers in a spreadsheet and forget about it.

-I decided to use my data engineering skills to build a Google Sheets -> dashboard pipeline.
+So, I decided to use my data engineering skills and build a Google Sheets -> dashboard pipeline.
 With this, I would only have to:
 1. Put my expenses into a Google Sheet.
 2. Run the pipeline.
 3. Enjoy the breakdown of my expenses in a dashboard.